wconrad/ftpd/README.md

 [![Build Status](https://travis-ci.org/wconrad/ftpd.png)](https://travis-ci.org/wconrad/ftpd)
 [![Code Climate](https://codeclimate.com/github/wconrad/ftpd.png)](https://codeclimate.com/github/wconrad/ftpd)

-**NOTE**: The "build failing" notice above is a false positive: The tests are passing, except on Travis CI

 ftpd is a pure Ruby FTP server library.
 It supports implicit and explicit TLS, IPV6, passive and active mode, and is unconditionally compliant per [RFC-1123][1].
 It can be used as part of a test fixture